Jackson Hill, Jersey City: City Hall Annex and Public Safety Building

 In 2013 Jersey City established a ‘banking development district’, at the Hub which creates incentives for banks to establish full service branches within it, including the opening of accounts with municipal funds.

 The Jersey City Employment & Training Program (JCETP), headed by former governor Jim McGreevey opened a new center called Matin's Place in September 2014.
 Among those at the opening of the facility were Brendan Byrne, Thomas Kean, Steve Fulop, Chris Christie, Robert Menendez and Nancy Pelosi.

 In August 2014, the city initially approved a plan to enter an agreement with the Brandywine Corporation, which owns and manages the Hub, to build an annex to Jersey City City Hall.
 A plan was approved in March 2015.
 The city hall annex opened in April 2018.

 The Department of Public Safety, which oversees the police and fire departments, opened offices at the Hub in Fall 2014.
 The city in agreed with Brandywine to build an eleven-story public safety building consolidating many services.
 Ground was broken in 2020.

-In 2016, zoning was changed to encourage a "restaurant row" around Communipaw Junction.
+In 2016, zoning was changed to encourage a "restaurant row" to emulate the restaurant district around Communipaw Junction where revitalization efforts have stalled.